MahsaFarnia23/breast_cancer_diagnosis/breast_cancer_preprocessing_summary.md

 - `y`: Contains binary labels (0 = benign, 1 = malignant).
 - Data is split into 80% for training and 20% for evaluation.

----

-## ✅ Next Step:
-We are ready to build a machine learning model (e.g., logistic regression or random forest) to predict tumor diagnosis based on these features.